flock-community/kotlin-ts/README.md

 }
 ```

-A lot of types implement this interface, for example: Array, Generator, String, Set and Map.
+Types like Array, Generator, String, Set and Map implement this interface in TypeScript.
-However, this type doesn't exist on runtime, there is no prototype called Iterable in JavasScript, we could add methods to.
+However, this type doesn't exist on runtime, there is no prototype called Iterable in JavasScript we could add methods to.

 And even if we could, this would be a terrible idea, because prototype modifications are not scoped.
 If you change a prototype, you change this prototype to all your dependencies as well.
 If you and your dependency change the prototype in non-compatible ways, either you or your dependency will break.

-Some languages (Kotlin, Swift, C#, Dart) have feature called "extension function", that allows functions to be called with "dot" notation.
+Some languages (Kotlin, Swift, C#, Dart) have a feature called "extension functions", that allows functions to be called with "dot" notation.

 > Extensions do not actually modify the classes they extend.
 > By defining an extension, you are not inserting new members into a class, only making new functions callable with the dot-notation on variables of this type.